How to Use a Slow Cooker (or Crock-pot) to Have Dinner Ready During Busy Times

 Emeals service – If you already have a service like Emeals, you can use their slow cooker meal plans to make your life super easy.
 If you don’t know what Emeals is, see my article on Meal Planning with Emeals.

-What does all of this have to do with self-care anyway?
-Well, anything that can take something/anything off your plate is a win for you.
+And, frankly, any time you can remove something from your plate it is a win for you.
 Actually, I think it is a win for the whole family – less stressed Mom equals a happy Mom, right?
 And, that is good for everyone.
 At Loveselfcare.com, we are always looking for ways to make your life easier.
-There are more in this series for you to check out.
+There are more in this series for you to check out below.

 - How to Manage Your Time